hkeremk/Password-Generator/README.md

 # Password Generator

-You can generate a strong password with this program.
-It can be includes lowercase, uppercase, number and also symbol.
+You can create a strong password with this program.
+It can contain lowercase, uppercase, number and also symbol.